-Depreciation is recognized in profit or loss on a unit-of-production basis over the estimated useful lives of each part of an item of property, plant and equipment, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
+Depreciation is recognized in profit or loss on a unit-of-production basis or declining balance basis over the estimated useful lives of each part of an item of property, plant and equipment, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
 Land typically has an unlimited useful life and is not depreciated.